UT PREP Frequently Asked Questions

 What courses will my student be taking?

-a.
-Year 1 students: Logic and Its Application to Mathematics, Introduction to Engineering, Problem Solving I
+• Year 1 students: Logic, Introduction to Engineering, Problem Solving I

-c.
-Year 3 students: Introduction to Probability and Statistics, Computer Science, Tech Innovation
+• Year 3 students: Probability and Statistics, Computer Science, Tech Innovations

 What is the attendance policy?

 Each child will be allowed four absences before dismissal from the program.
-See our attendance policy on the UT PREP main page for more information.
+See our attendance policy in the Student/Parent Handbook for more information.

 Can my child miss days of UT PREP to go to other camps (church camps, sports camps, etc.) or family vacations?